Go Ad-Free

 The SPRINT Trial vs. Office Readings:

-There was surprising variability between the numbers obtained in the office and those in the study.
-Many of the participants had higher blood pressure readings in the routine office visits compared to the research setting.
-The range of discrepancy was substantial.
-These higher BP readings could lead to the misdiagnosis of hypertension and the prescribing of unnecessary drugs.
+There was surprising variability between the numbers obtained in the two settings.
+Many participants had higher readings in routine clinical practice—differences large enough to lead to misdiagnosis and unnecessary treatment.

 “Our results are generally consistent with prior studies that have demonstrated that BPs measured using proper technique are typically 5 to 15 mm Hg [mercury] lower than the corresponding BPs measured in the routine clinical practice settings.
 Improper BP measurement technique is likely the underlying cause of higher BPs in routine clinical practice compared with trial measurements.
 Nearly all of the protocol deviations in routine practice (eg, lack of rest period prior to readings, talking during measurement, and arm not supported) are associated with overestimation of BP.”